• Skip to primary navigation

 close up of sweet potato casserole in baking dish

-Bake at 350 degrees for 25 to 30 minutes, or until the top is golden brown.
+Step #3: Bake at 350 degrees for 25 to 30 minutes or until the top is golden brown.

-Allow to cool a bit before serving and enjoy!
+Step #4: Allow it to cool a bit before serving, and enjoy!

-• For the low-carb sweetener in the filling, I prefer to use a monk fruit/allulose blend because it dissolves really well and leaves zero aftertaste!
+• For the low-carb sweetener in the filling, I prefer to use a monk fruit/allulose blend or allulose because it dissolves well and leaves zero aftertaste!
 However, any sweetener will work.
-If using an erythritol blend, it doesn't dissolve as well as other sweeteners so you should use the powdered variety.
+If using an erythritol blend, it doesn't dissolve like other sweeteners, so you should use the powdered variety.
 For Paleo, use coconut palm sugar.

 • For the coconut milk, I recommend full-fat canned coconut milk to make it extra rich and creamy.
 I prefer Sprouts, Native Forest, or Thai Kitchen brands because other brands may leave an aftertaste.
 For this recipe, I recommend storing the coconut cream at room temperature.
 Otherwise, it will separate and be hard to stir.